 His passion for the theatre - he has played theatre since his early childhood - logically led him to the opera.
 2009 was highlighted by his debut at the Festival d'Aix-en-Provence in Offenbach's Orphée aux Enfers.
-Soon became Tamino (Die Zauberflöte) the central role of his repertoire.
+Soon Tamino (Die Zauberflöte) became the central role of his repertoire.
 He has performed this role in St Gallen, Bern, Rouen, Bordeaux, at the Opéra de Paris and at the Minnesota Opera for his US debut.
-He has also performed, among others, at the Festival d'Aix-en-Provence and La Fenice à Venise (Aci in Aci and Galatea), at the Théâtre des Champs-Elysées (Don Ottavio in Don Giovanni), the Opéra Comique (Antonin in Ciboulette), the Opéra de Lyon (Arbace in Idomeneo, Admeto in Alceste), the Opéra de Paris (Mercure in Platée), the Avignon Opera (Camille de Rossillon in La veuve joyeuse), the Opéra national de Lorraine (Ferrando in Così fan tutte), the Opéra national du Rhin (world premiere of Quai Ouest by Régis Campo, Narraboth in Salomé), the Rennes Opera (Ernesto in Don Pasquale), the Cologne Opera (Don Ottavio in Don Giovanni, Gonzalve in L'heure espagnole), the Wiener Festwochen (Jaquino in Fidelio), the Mozartwoche in Salzburg, the Theater an der Wien andl Mostly Mozart in New York (Arbace in Idomeneo) and the Barbican Centre (Gonzalve in L'heure espagnole).
+In 2019 he came back to the USA performing Tamino at the Mostly Mozart Festival in New York.
+He has also performed, among others, at the Festival d'Aix-en-Provence and La Fenice in Venise (Aci in Aci and Galatea), the Opéra de Paris (Arsace in Bérénice, world premiere by Michael Jarrell), the Théâtre des Champs-Elysées, the Grand Théâtre in Luxembourg, the Opéra national de Lorraine (Don Ottavio in Don Giovanni), the Opéra Comique (Antonin in Ciboulette, Laërte in Hamlet), the Lyon Opera (Arbace in Idomeneo, Admeto in Alceste), the Avignon Opera (Camille de Rossillon in La veuve joyeuse), the Opéra national de Lorraine (Ferrando in Così fan tutte), the Opéra national du Rhin (world premiere of Quai Ouest by Régis Campo, Narraboth in Salomé), the Rennes Opera (Ernesto in Don Pasquale), the Nice Opera (Tom Rakewell in The Rake's Progress), the Bordeaux Opera (Edgardo in Lucia di Lammermoor), the Vlaams Opera (Fenton in Falstaff), the Cologne Opera (Don Ottavio in Don Giovanni, Gonzalve in L'heure espagnole), the Wiener Festwochen (Jaquino in Fidelio), the Mozartwoche Salzburg, the Theater an der Wien, at the Mostly Mozart Festival in New York (Arbace in Idomeneo) and at the Barbican Centre in London (Gonzalve in L'heure espagnole).